 Some of the links in this post may contain affiliate links for your convenience.
-As an Amazon associate I earn from qualifying purchases.
+As an Amazon Associate, I may earn a small commission from qualifying purchases without any increase in price to you.

 A gift to help you prep a little bit every day

-This list wouldn’t be complete without mentioning the Survival Mom 2023 Prepping Calendar.
-In its fourth year now, people begin contacting us in July and August wanting to know if we have plans for the next year’s calendar!
+This list wouldn’t be complete without mentioning the Survival Mom Life Calendar.
+People begin contacting us in July and August wanting to know about next year’s calendar!
+Yes, it’s very popular!

 Each month you get 15-20 prepping tips and easy To Do tasks to help you prep a little bit more in areas like food storage, organization, stocking emergency kits, family activities, and even a Book of the Month.

-It’s All Fun and Games Until…
+Fun and Games

 It’s all fun and games until the power goes out, the kids are bored, [fill in the blank].
 But it’s okay, because you gifted them these:

-Gifts for Preppers Who Want to Stay Warm and Keep Cool
+Stay Warm and Keep Cool

 Preppers understand the importance of alternative sources of heating and cooling.
 Here are a couple of great options I use and recommend.